-In this way, Temelín passed both planned outages.
-Together, they lasted for 109 days and the technicians mastered them with an advance of one day.
+In this way, Temelín passed both planned outages this year.
+Together, they lasted for 117 days and the technicians mastered them with an advance of 1 days.